JMsoflo/WD-Seatwork-4-TC03/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
+- the project is about creating a features website
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- purpose if this project is to improve skills on html and css designs

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website
 - Feuture pages
+- hero parallax zoom
+- fade in
--
+- fade in upslide

 ### Technology
 <!-- TODO: List of Technology Used -->